 |Armor Class||Hit Points||Speed|

-Using Fire Snakes as a Dungeon Master
+Using Fire Snakes as a Dungeon Master and player

 These are fun monsters to use as a Dungeon Master if your players have outgrown Goblins and Kobolds.
 They can hit a lot higher than their challenge rating would let on thanks to their unique ability.
 If you combine this with, for example, a tremendous underground lava place where there is fire all around your players, you have a potent monster that will give beginners quite the challenge.